Pancreatic cancer

 Individuals who are affected by at least one of the following factors are at significant risk of developing the disease:

-- Lynch syndrome (MLH1, MSH2, MSH6, PMS2, EPCAM),
+• Lynch syndrome (germline mutation of MLH1, MSH2, MSH6, PMS2 or EPCAM),